Peilonrayz/battle_scribe_reader/README.rst

 License
 -------

-battle_scribe_reader is available under the MIT license.
+BattleScribe Reader is available under the MIT license.